mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

     * Update rectangular definitions to use primitives
     * Add array of tubes and others
     * Other file formats not considered here.
-8. Explore other options for unit testing framework
+8. Explore other options for unit testing framework.
+See [document](../reports/TestingFrameworks.md)